Governable systems

 Research methodology

-Each program begins with the people and institutions affected by the technology, then develops evidence, rights-protecting controls, access pathways, education, and evaluation practices that make responsible adoption real.
+Each program begins with the people and institutions affected by the technology, then develops evidence, rights-protecting controls, access pathways, education, and evaluation practices that make responsible adoption practical across public, research, civic, cultural, and economic contexts.

 Human dignity